nim-lang/Nim/doc/manual.md

 **Side effects are usually inferred.
 The inference for side effects is analogous to the inference for exception tracking.**

+When the compiler cannot infer side effects, as is the case for imported functions, one can annotate them with the `sideEffect` pragma.

 GC safety effect
 ----------------